-Apple firstly introduced this Audio Mode which seems to be the game changer in Surround Audio World.
-Now and forever, the user always appreciates it, as they were piqued with something they desired in the dream.
+Apple first introduced this Audio Mode, which seems to be the game changer in Surround Audio World.
+Now and forever, the user always appreciates it, as they are piqued with something they desire in the dream.
 But over time, many of the users encountered that spatial audio greyed on the Mac computer.
-And that footing leads them to remain a stunt as they never think of such issues.
+And that footing leads them to remain a stunt as they never consider such issues.

 If you are one of those users, going through Spatial audio shows “not playing” even when playing supportable audio on Mac or any other related problem too.
 Here are some of the troubleshooting procedures that you should definitely try on your Mac Computer.

 How To Fix Spatial Audio Mode Not Working On the Mac Computer

 In this article, we have tried to cover as much information as about what are the requirements of Spatial Audio and why it is greyed out on the Mac computer.